PuNS3c/Win10-Dump-StickyNotes/README.md

 ### Usages
 * Backup stickynote contents.
-* Extend this code to change programaticly basicly anything about the notes.
-(For ex.
-Set a specifiy layout for the notes / Light with color notes that contain a string..
-Etc).
+* Extend this code to change programaticly basicly anything about the notes (For ex.
+Light with color notes that contain a string).
 Use as a refernce the [Tables.pdf](./Tables.pdf) file in this repo.

 ### How to run?
 Download the `.py` file, and run.